 - Click HERE to view the May 2017 Canadian Dietetic Registration Exam Preparation Guide.
 The November 2017 Preparation Guide will be posted in July 2017.

 Please contact NSDA for a copy of the Guide in French.
-For candidates who wish to write in French, there is a French toggle function to enable you to toggle from French to English during the exam.
+For bilingual candidates, there is a toggle function to enable you to toggle from French to English during the completion of the exam.